 - The Final Report

-- The presentation materials to be used at the TTC on August 30 (and presumably already used for the private meeting of Scarborough Councillors earlier this week)
+- The presentation materials to be used at the TTC on August 30 (and presumably already used for the private meeting of Scarborough Councillors earlier this week) [Not scanned]

 I am not going to attempt to duplicate this material here and recommend that readers review the documents for detailed background to this issue.
 Continue reading